In-depth interview with Chris Manning, Associate Director and Matthew Freilich, Senior Manager from Protiviti's Security and Privacy practice.

 One of the other things I think I would comment on from this perspective is that the FDA is very big on regulating food and drug, obviously, in the United States.
 One of the myths is that the FDA is very rigorous – it goes through and does technical analysis or technical testing on these devices, detects them before they get into the environment and purchased by hospitals and used on patients – and that’s simply not the case.
 The FDA does have some pretty strenuous guidelines on cybersecurity, some recommendations in that space, but they are not going out in doing testing on these devices to validate them before they’re being used on patients.
 They’re really relying on the medical device manufacturers to do that, and to hire companies who have a lot of experience in doing this, like Protiviti, to go through and make sure that they’re secure and safe before they’re used on patients.

 Sure.
 I think that – and Chris touched on this – one of the things that I think is important to drive home is that people seem to have this idea that no one will attack or go after medical devices, because we all would adhere to some kind of basic moral standard or code that would prevent people from doing so.
-I think we can see, from the types of things we started to see in the wild, that medical devices do get attacked, not from like a highly specific targeted perspective, but in the same way that we’ve seen organisations targeted by ransomware and things of that nature.
+I think we can see, from the types of things we started to see in the wild, that medical devices do get attacked, not from like a highly specific targeted perspective, but in the same way that we’ve seen organizations targeted by ransomware and things of that nature.
 Medical devices are not outside of the purview of these kinds of attacks as well.

 A lot of these systems, especially the ones that are part of more complicated processes, typically are systems that are built on Windows, built on Linux, built on these foundational operating systems that have been attacked by folks for a long time.
 And when these types of devices are put on some kind of network or when manufacturers develop them so that they can be attached or connected to via Bluetooth or Wi-Fi or ZigBee and Z-Wave, when they have the ability to interact with other systems, somebody is going to be curious and pry, and see what kinds of things they can do by poking around, attacking those devices.
 I think that’s kind of the same sense that with BART, as an example, being hit from a public transit perspective, where their systems were attacked by ransomware.
 Medical devices can fall to these same types of issues.

-So, I think that we need to be very aware of the fact that even though these are highly specialised devices in a lot of cases, and they’re designed to provide infusion pump therapy and things of that nature, they can still sometimes just be attacked and can cause serious issues, both for the people using them, the hospitals that they’re with, and then also for the manufacturers who are trying to figure out the best ways that they can try and defend and protect these types of devices.
+So, I think that we need to be very aware of the fact that even though these are highly specialized devices in a lot of cases, and they’re designed to provide infusion pump therapy and things of that nature, they can still sometimes just be attacked and can cause serious issues, both for the people using them, the hospitals that they’re with, and then also for the manufacturers who are trying to figure out the best ways that they can try and defend and protect these types of devices.

 I would say that they break down into two basic categories.
 The first one is getting clarity around regulatory requirements.
-There are regulators in the U.S., in Canada, in the European Union that have varying requirements which can make navigating the security testing and documentation pretty difficult, especially if it's an organisation’s first time going through that process.
+There are regulators in the U.S., in Canada, in the European Union that have varying requirements which can make navigating the security testing and documentation pretty difficult, especially if it's an organization’s first time going through that process.
 The second one is clients understanding the number of attack vectors and the resourcefulness of the threat actors and what those threat actors are.

 Understanding those threat actors is important because those threat actors come in many forms.
 There are the profit- and crime motive-based ones such as counterfeiters or ransomware operators.
 You have hobbyists, some biohackers who are the intended owners of devices that want to understand, “What is this device doing that’s monitoring me or providing me with some kind of therapy?”
 You have security researchers that want to break these devices down as much as possible, understand the ins and outs of them, oftentimes with the intent of trying to make these devices more secure by letting these manufacturers know what the issues are, but sometimes, there are less scrupulous individuals that exist as well, but those are definitely in the minority.
 Then, even things like governments and intelligence agencies that want to surveil or track people or systems so that they can target specific individuals for just monitoring or whatever it may be.